Assessing Mission-Aligned Investment Efforts: Progress and Challenges

 The Rockefeller Brothers Fund strives to be a model of philanthropic excellence and transparency.
 As part of this commitment, the RBF regularly reports on our Institutional Effectiveness and Program Impact, as well as offering resources to others in the field of philanthropy.
 As the RBF's mission-aligned investment efforts near the five-year mark, we will increasingly share materials to illustrate our approach and learning on this new tenet of our work and reflect on its challenges, impact, and outcomes.

 In 2014, the RBF hired Perella Weinberg Partners Agility as our Outsourced Chief Investment Office (OCIO) to manage, in partnership with the Investment Committee, the Fund’s financial portfolio and mission-aligned investing efforts, including impact investing, ESG investing, and proxy voting.
 In partnership with Agility and individual fund managers, we seek to develop and refine our approach to assessing the nonfinancial outcomes of our mission-aligned investing.

 Impact and ESG Investment Metrics

-Impact and ESG investment metrics are still a work in progress across the industry, so making comparisons can be a challenge.
+Impact and ESG investment metrics are still a work in progress across the industry.
 Recognizing the growing attention to and relevance of the United Nation’s 17 Sustainable Development Goals (SDGs), Agility and the RBF elected to use the SDGs as a standard for categorizing ESG and impact investment metrics.